Innerspeaker: Artwork

+Overlook from the Great Smoky Mountains National Park.
+This photograph was later digitally altered for the cover of Innerspeaker.

 Innerspeaker features album artwork from Australian artist Leif Podhajsky.
 It features an image of the Great Smoky Mountains National Park in North Carolina, United States.
 The original image has been digitally altered using the Droste effect in recursion to make it appear as if the image continues into itself, creating a distinctly psychedelic feeling reminiscent of Pink Floyd's album cover for Ummagumma.

 Parker revealed his intentions for the album artwork: "I had an idea for the album cover but didn't have the graphic design skills or the resources to carry it out.
 It was to be a shot of some scenery where the features of the landscape repeat infinitely into the horizon.
 Leif Podhajsky is an artist we found who has an amazing eye for weird cosmic art.
 We'll probably ask him to do the next album!" and "I think it's pretty important that you have the right image for people to associate with the sound.
 Especially the colours.
 With the InnerSpeaker cover we worked with a graphic artist for a long time to get the right shapes and colours."

 The album cover for Innerspeaker was nominated for an ARIA Award in 2010 for Best Cover Art.